Unexpected rates of warming threaten to change Antarctica and pose a threat to the survival of some of its penguins.

 To check that out, a group of scientists decided to take a cold, hard look at the data.
-The team combined meteorological records from 42 weather stations in Antarctica together with data collected from satellites.
-Some of the data went back 50 years.
-The scientists then devised a new estimate of temperature trends in Antarctica.
+They combined weather data from 42 weather stations in Antarctica together with data collected from satellites.
+Some data went back 50 years.
+The scientists then devised a new way to estimate temperature trends in Antarctica.

-It shows that much of this continent — particularly the West Antarctic Ice Sheet — had been warming in recent decades.
-This region makes up about one-quarter of the continent and has a lower average elevation than does East Antarctica.
-The new analysis showed that, overall, West Antarctica is warming about 0.17 degrees Celsius per decade, a rate comparable to the average elsewhere in the world.
-A description of their findings appeared in the Jan.
-21 issue of Science News.
+It now shows that much of the continent — particularly the West Antarctic Ice Sheet — had been warming in recent decades.
+This region makes up about one-fourth of the continent.
+It also has a lower average elevation than East Antarctica.
+These data indicate showed that, overall, West Antarctica is warming by about 0.17 degrees Celsius per decade.
+That rate is comparable to the average elsewhere in the world.
+The new findings appear in the January 21 issue of Science News.

 Just as the scientists suspected, parts of East Antarctica had cooled slightly between 1957 and 2006.
-But overall, warming in that portion of the continent — a far larger area — more than offset the cooling noted at the South Pole and Lake Vostok.
+But overall, warming in a far larger part of the continent more than offset the cooling seen at the South Pole and Lake Vostok.

 Antarctica’s warming began somewhat recently, the scientists suspect.
-The rise in temperature was most likely spurred by various dramatic changes.
-For example, vast areas of sea ice off the Antarctic coast have shrunken over the past 25 years.
-The loss of that sea ice has, in turn, helped open West Antarctica to storms carrying warm, moist air and snow.
+The rise in temperature was most likely spurred by a range of dramatic changes.
+For example, vast areas of sea ice off of the Antarctic coast have shrunk over the past 25 years.
+That lost sea ice has, in turn, helped open West Antarctica to storms carrying warm, moist air and snow.

 “The new results … indicate that there’s warming related to greenhouse gases on all seven of Earth’s continents,” says Drew Shindell.
 He’s a climatologist at the NASA Goddard Institute for Space Studies in New York City and coauthor of the new study.